Training and Outreach

 EUMETSAT/ECMWF NWP-SAF Satellite data assimilation

-This course is sponsored by EUMETSAT comprises 18 hours of lectures plus 5 hours of practical sessions.
+This course is sponsored by EUMETSAT and comprises 18 hours of lectures plus 5 hours of practical sessions.
 It is aimed primarily at graduate students and other research scientists (e.g. from National Meteorological Services) who are relatively new to the subject of satellite data assimilation for NWP.
 However, it also caters for more experienced scientists who wish to advance their knowledge in specific areas.
 Lectures focus on aspects that are important for the successful exploitation of satellite observations in NWP from fundamental theoretical concepts through to detailed practical implementations in modern state-of-the-art data assimilation systems.

 - Global Observing System overview